 Meeting Room Policy

-The Paola Free Library has 2 study rooms ideal for 6-8 people which may be joined to create one small meeting room that has the capacity for 25 people.
+The Paola Free Library has 2 study rooms ideal for up to 8 people which may be joined to create one small meeting room that has the capacity for 25 people.
 The Library also has a homework or study room on the lower level.
 Policies for the use of these rooms are outlined below.

 General policies for all meeting rooms